gldog/concurrent_git_merge/README.md

                                   to -D/--default-dest-branch.
 At lest one of the two must be given.
                               4. 'prj/repo_remote_name', optional
                                   The remote project- and repo-name.
-Exposed as environment variable to the script given in --pre-script.
+Exposed as environment variable to the scripts given in --pre-script and --post-script.
                                   The 'prj'-part is the Bitbucket-project or the Github-username or the Gitlab-namespace.
                             The full notation is: